YanZzz/umbrella/Readme.txt

 How to start this web site.
 =========================================

-(1) Enter to umbrella folder, run npm install.
+(1) Enter to umbrella folder, run 'npm install'.
-(2) Build angular code and copy all files to public foler. (due to Note 3) (3) Run docker-compose build.
+(2) Build angular code: ng build --prod
+(3) Copy all files from umbrella/dist/ to web_customer/public folder. ( See Note 3)
+(4) Run docker-compose build.
-(4) Run docker-compose up.
-If you see the error about connecting to mongo db, just stop and re-run this command again.
+(5) Run docker-compose up.
+If you see the errors about connecting to mongo db failed / rejected, just stop and re-run this command again.
-(4) Open http://localhost:8061 inside your favorit browser.
+(6) Open http://localhost:8061 inside your favourit browser.

 Note 1
 =========================================